mks0601/Integral-Human-Pose-Regression-for-3D-Human-Pose-Estimation/README.md

 ### Results on Human3.6M dataset
 The tables below are PA MPJPE and MPJPE on Human3.6M dataset.
 Provided `config.py` file is used to achieve below results.
 It's currently slightly worse than the performance of the original paper, however I'm trying to achieve the same performance.
 I think training schedule has to be changed.

-#### Protocol 1 (training subjects: 1,5,6,7,8,9, testing subjects: 11)
-Protocol 1 model and result will be available soon!!

 #### Protocol 2 (training subjects: 1,5,6,7,8, testing subjects: 9, 11), PA MPJPE
 The PA MPJPEs of the paper are from protocol 1, however, note that protocol 2 uses smaller training set.